maxtoroq/sandcastle-md/README.md

-﻿Convert your Sandcastle-generated HTML website to GitHub friendly Markdown
+﻿Convert your Sandcastle-generated HTML website to GitHub-friendly Markdown
 ==========================================================================

 Prerequisites